 Social media is a virtual built environment that brings people together.
-People use these social media platforms for networking, making new friends and many more.
-Though we hear and use the terms social media and social networking from few years, this process exist much before.
+So this process is also called as social networking.
+Though we hear and use the terms social media and social networking from few years, this process exist before we really know about the social media.
 Telephones and Telegrams have also played their role in social networking before the online media came into existence.

 Now the questions are,

 Are these social media platforms, communities and groups reaching out to every individual including those with disabilities?

 Is the user generated content on social media reaching to those who have disabilities?

 Let us understand some difficulties each one of us create while generating and sharing content on social media.

 Common Accessibility mistakes on Social media

 Due to character limitations in some social media applications such as twitter, we tend to use acronyms or abbreviations.
 If the people at the receiving end does not know the terms we use the message we sent becomes useless.
 Eg: I have tweeted â€œThink about a11y while tweeting the picturesâ€.
 Those who are well aware of accessibility will understand the term â€˜a11yâ€™ but not everyone in my social media group.
 Similarly, ACAA is the biggest accessibility law in the recent past.
 How many of my facebook friends know that ACAA means Air Carrier Access Act.